Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 After the curvatures and the departure distance were calculated, the next step is the plot the highlight lane back to the road and indicate the two values calculated.
 This is done in the function "outputVideoImage", which takes both the warped and unwarped images, the polynormial information, curvature and departure values, as well as the inverse warp transform matrix.
 The function bounded the area between the left and right lanes to create a polygon and then fill the polygon with green color in the top-down perspective view image.
 Then the function use the cv2.warpPerspective method to transform the top-down view back to the warped view using the inverse transformation matrix.
 At the end, the warped image was added back to the original image along with the curvature and departure text to complete one cycle of the pipeline (lines 311 to 314).
+If the curvature value is larger then 1.5 km, it is highly likely that the vehicle is travelling on a straight road, therefore the code will show the user "Straight Road" instead of providing a very large number.
 This is shown in the following image:

 ![alt text][image5]